SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

-OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.
+select a Category of Entry to continue.

 MISSION & OBJECTIVE

-- Increase the exposure of new works written and / or directed by women
+• Increase the exposure of new works written and / or directed by women.

 ABOUT THE FESTIVAL

-Established in 1989 to support and promote women filmmakers, SJIWFF produces several screenings, workshops and other events throughout the year, culminating in a five day film festival held in October in St. John’s, Newfoundland and Labrador, Canada.
+Established in 1989 to support and promote women filmmakers, the SJIWFF produces several screenings, workshops and other events throughout the year, culminating in a five-day annual film festival held in October in St. John’s, Newfoundland and Labrador, Canada.

 SJIWFF is a non-competitive festival.